MicrosoftDocs/azure-reference-other/studio-module-reference/evaluate-model.md

 >
 > We also recommend the video series by Dr. Stephen Elston, as part of the [machine learning course](https://blogs.technet.microsoft.com/machinelearning/2015/09/08/new-edx-course-data-science-machine-learning-essentials/) from EdX.

-## How to use **Evaluate Model**
+## How to use Evaluate Model

 There are three ways to use the **Evaluate Model** module:

-+ Generate scores over your training set, and use them for evaluation
++ Generate scores over your training data, and evaluate the model based on these scores
-+ Generate scores on the model, and compare those scores to scores on a reserved testing set
++ Generate scores on the model, but compare those scores to scores on a reserved testing set
-+ Compare scores for two related models on the same set of data
++ Compare scores for two different but related models, using the same set of data

 ### Use the training data